buildtesters/buildtest/docs/setup.rst

 You may specify any of the ``BUILDTEST_*`` variables as environment variables which will override values specified in  ``settings.yml``.

-You may want to add buildtest to your path by running ``export PATH=$PWD:$PATH`` assuming buildtest is in the current directory

 Setting up auto-complete on buildtest arguments